vank-stats/Teaching-Apps/README.md

     - Description: This app is used to illustrate the need for a simultaneous confidence interval correction if looking at multiple confidence intervals.

 7. [Central Limit Theorem simulation](https://vank-stats.shinyapps.io/CLT-STS342/)
-    - Description: This app isused in a statistics theory course to indicate how quickly the distribution of sample means will look normal for a handful of different distributions.
+    - Description: This app is used in a statistics theory course to indicate how quickly the distribution of sample means will look normal for a handful of different distributions.

+8. [Interaction Graphs and Effects] (https://vank-stats.shinyapps.io/InteractionGraphs/)
+    - Description: This app is used in a design of experiments course to help students build intuition when reading interaction graphs.
+For example,  just because lines are parallel doesn't mean no interaction and just because lines cross doesn't mean there is an interaction.